Alvin Bragg: Steve Bannon prosecution

 On September 6, 2022, The Washington Post reported that Steve Bannon would be indicted on September 8 by Bragg's prosecutors on the same charges of fraud that he was federally pardoned for by then-President Trump in 2020.
 On September 8, Bannon was charged with "defrauding Americans who wanted to contribute to construction of a southern border wall, resurrecting a threat that Mr. Bannon seemed to have escaped with a 2021 presidential pardon"; Bannon pleaded not guilty.

 Daniel Penny prosecution

 On May 3, 2024, Daniel Penny was charged with criminally negligent homicide and second degree manslaughter over the death of Jordan Neely.
-Penny's charges were dismissed and cleared in early December 2024.
+Penny was acquitted of negligent homicide in early December 2024, and his charge of second-degree manslaughter was dismissed by the presiding judge.

 Security clearance revocation

-On February 8, 2025, President Trump announced that he would be revoking Bragg's security clearance, along with several other officials and attorneys, including Antony Blinken, Letitia James, Mark Zaid, Hillary Clinton, and former President Joe Biden.
-The decision followed Bragg’s role in prosecuting Trump in a criminal case.
-In response, Bragg did not issue a public statement, but other officials affected by the decision accused the move as being politically motivated.
+On February 8, 2025, U.S. President Donald Trump announced that he would be revoking Bragg's security clearance, along with several other officials and attorneys, including Antony Blinken, Letitia James, Mark Zaid, Hillary Clinton, and former President Joe Biden.
+The decision followed Bragg's role in prosecuting Trump in a criminal case.
+In response, Bragg did not issue a public statement, but other officials affected by the decision considered the move to be politically motivated.